Bachelor of Commerce

 - Taxation and Accounting

-As a Bachelor of Commerce student you will have a chance to integrate work and international experiences into your study.
+As a Bachelor of Commerce student you may have the chance to integrate work and international experiences into your study through:

 It is useful to have studied accounting, economics, business studies and mathematics (especially statistics) at school.
 However, provided you have University Entrance, all Commerce courses can be started at 100-level without previous study.